Hit enter after type your search item

 The Bootstrap has the .img-fluid class with max-width:100% and auto value for height that ensure images are scaled with parent element.

-In the above demo, for making image responsive, I simply used the .img-fluid class.
+In the above demo, to make the image responsive, I simply used the .img-fluid class.

 Did you know: In Bootstrap 3, the .img-responsive class is used for making images responsive as compared to img-fluid in Bootstrap 4.